-Spend quality time for success as mates and partners, and things could go better.
-Thus you may build "partnership reserves" and partnership success.
+Spend quality time for success as mates and partners, and things could go better in the long run too.
+You could end up building "partnership reserves" and partnership success.
 There are many tips around.
 "Spend some quiet time together" is one of them.
-Here is Buddha advice from as far back as 2500 years ago.
+Here is Buddha advice.

 "Oh, go and get married," said the man, he saw the cat playing (Proverb).
 A marriage partner from a nest of troubles may not be good for you for some reason or other.